JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 unless { context.approvals.contains("finance_lead") };
 ```

-The policy decides who approves.
-That is the part worth moving out of the code: thresholds and
+Two keys do different jobs here. `@approver_group` names who to ask, `@approval_required` names the
+token the policy tests for, so the application asks `finance-leads` and, when they answer, records
+`finance_lead` in `context.approvals`.
+Both come from the policy, so the code holds no mapping
-approver groups change with company policy, audit findings, and regulation, while the mechanics of
+between the two.
+Thresholds and approver groups change with company policy, audit findings, and
-raising an approval request do not.
+regulation, while the mechanics of raising an approval request do not.

 ```rust
 let reason: Vec<_> = result.response.diagnostics().reason().collect();